 I was tired of feeling like I looked so much older than I did just a few short years ago (why is it that ageing seems to suddenly accelerate after our 40’s)!
 Oh, I remembered.
 A combination of decreasing collagen and hormone changes.
 You can love the wisdom in getting older, but not so much the appearance of passing time on your facial skin.

-The big day – My First Injectables Experience!
+The big day – My First time getting Injectables!

 It’s Thursday, at noon.
 I drive to my appointment with plenty of time to do some work in the waiting room AND put my numbing cream on my lips.
 “Don’t eat it,” she advises, but that’s easier said than done.